 From Issue Advocacy to Politics

-Renate Weber led the Council in two stints between 1998 and 2007, and took an especially active role in the Rosia Montana activism.
+Renate Weber led the Council in two stints between 1998 and 2007 and took an especially active role in the Rosia Montana activism.
 When NGO-friendly President Traian Basescu won in 2004, Weber served as his constitutional and legislative adviser.
-In November 2007, with the country’s entry into the EU, she won a seat in the European Parliament, which she still holds today.
+In November 2007, with the country’s entry into the EU, she won a seat in the European Parliament.

 Soros’s Attacks on Eastern European Democracy

-It makes sense that foreign nationals might resent their fellow citizens who received American opportunities that they missed, or even resent a foreign billionaire’s meddling in their politics and attacking their traditional values.
-But why does the PSD, like many other Eastern European political parties, feel the need to castigate Soros, his NGOs, and their allies as pure evil?
+It makes sense that foreign nationals might resent their fellow citizens who received American opportunities that they missed — or even resent a foreign billionaire’s meddling in their politics and attacking their traditional values.
+But why would the PSD — like many other Eastern European political parties — feel the need to castigate Soros, his NGOs, and their allies as pure evil?

 One likely explanation is that the ruling party sees more at stake than simply bad publicity through Soros-friendly media outlets like Vice News Romania.

-“We have this tradition in Romania of mass movements,” political scientist and commentator Cristian Pirvulescu told the New York Times during recent, anti-corruption demonstrations.
+“We have this tradition in Romania of mass movements,” political scientist and commentator Cristian Pirvulescu told the New York Times during anti-corruption demonstrations, in 2017.
 “This was not just a movement against corruption.
 It’s a fight in defense of democracy.”

-Such a culture provides fertile ground for billionaire philanthropist’s world view.
+Such a culture provides fertile ground for a billionaire philanthropist’s world view.